Sangyog10/Handicraft-forgery-prediction/readme.md

    ```bash
    cd Handicraft-forgery-prediction
    ```
-3. Install the required dependencies:
+3. Install the required dependencies for backend and start:

 ```bash
     cd server